 "The region is so small, relatively speaking, that anything positive in one city would certainly benefit the others," Montgomery said.

-Meetings have included commercial brokers and consultants discussing what businesses are looking for and how the area is marketed, Wright
+Meetings have included commercial brokers and consultants discussing what businesses are looking for and how the area is marketed, Wright said.

 The constructive criticism and "honest assessment" from the business community is helpful, Evans said.